Active Research Infrastructure

 Latency-Aware Constrained Dispatch

-The scheduler retrieves candidates from the capability index in O(log n) time, then solves a constrained assignment over the bounded candidate set to minimize a weighted combination of latency, cost, and risk while satisfying capability thresholds and agent capacity limits.
+The scheduler retrieves candidates from an indexed capability store, then applies a constrained assignment over the bounded candidate set, balancing a weighted combination of latency, cost, and risk while satisfying capability thresholds and agent capacity limits.

 LISPEX